therror/therror/README.md

 // console.log(fatal) Not miss anymore a trace cause you forgot to log it
 ```

+#### Logging levels
-**Logging levels**: Cause not all errors have the same severity.
+Cause not all errors have the same severity.
 Preconfigure them with it
 ```js
 const Therror = require('therror');